-The second half of 2024 is a good time to reflect on the state of the online grocery industry.
-The year has been another one marked by growth, continuing the trend that kicked off during the 2020 pandemic.
-This branch of retail is well-established and thriving, as online grocery shopping statistics will show.
+Early 2026 is a good time to reflect on the state of the online grocery industry.
+2025 was another year marked by growth, continuing the trend that kicked off during the 2020 pandemic, but it also marked a turning point: online grocery is no longer just a convenience channel, it's becoming the primary way high-value shoppers buy groceries.

-This article compiles insightful data that paints a picture of the online grocery shopping landscape as of August 2024.
-Let’s examine the numbers and what they mean for online grocery retailers.
+This article compiles insightful data that paints a picture of the online grocery shopping landscape using full-year 2025 actuals.
+Let's examine the numbers and what they mean for online grocery retailers.

 Online grocery shopping statistics: Market size